Niraula

-Niraula (निरौला, sometimes also referred as "Niroula") is a Nepali surname.
+Niraula (निरौला, also spelled as "Niroula") is a Nepali surname.
 "Niraula" is a surname of both Brahmin's and Kshetri's in Nepal and some parts of India.
 People with the Surname "Niraula" are living in majority of Districts in Nepal including Jhapa, Morang, Kathmandu and others.
 In India, they live in Places such as Upper Sikkim and Darjeeling.
 Nirauli is a village in Doti District of Nepal and the surname "Niraula" is believed to be a Toponymic surname derived from this village.